-The Company proposes to create two changes to the savings goals in 2020.
-For the electric portfolio, the Company proposes to move from Net Annual MWh and Annual kW to a Net lifetime all-fuel savings (MMBtu) goal to fully capture the net effect of all-fuel savings efforts (electric, gas, oil, and propane), as well as the impact of fuel conversions that result in overall lower energy use.
-This change will allow the Company to better incorporate strategies that support the strategic electrification of the energy sector and better support State and Company goals for the future.
-For the natural gas portfolio, the Company proposes to move from Net Annual MMBtu to Net Lifetime MMBtu.
+The shift to Net Annual all-fuel savings (MMBtu) for fuel-switching weatherization and heat pump installations would fully capture the net effect of all-fuel savings efforts (electric, gas, oil, and propane), as well as the impact of fuel conversions that result in overall lower energy use.
+This change will allow the Company to better incorporate strategies that support electrification of the thermal energy sector and better support State and Company greenhouse gas reduction goals for the future while removing a disincentive to promote electrification.